Tina404/mean-wifinder/README.md

     - Some ways of making the API robust by checking for any possible errors you can think of so that a request is never left unanswered
     - Tested the REST APIs using Postman

+5. Use REST APIs in Express Frontend

+    - use the request module to make API calls from Express
+    - make POST and GET requests to API endpoints
+    - decoupling - keep rendering functions away from the API request logic
+    - apply a simple pattern to the API logic in each controller
+    - use data validation in three places in the architecture and when and why to use each

 ## Reference

 - [Getting MEAN with MongoDB, Express, Angular and Node, 2nd Edition](https://github.com/cliveharber/gettingMean-2)